Coral Guardian: Protecting and Restoring Coral Reefs

 Indonesia: Hatamin Island, Flores

-Since 2015, Coral Guardian has been working on Hatamin Island, located in the heart of the Coral Triangle, home to the world’s largest marine biodiversity.
-The island was heavily impacted by dynamite fishing.
-Through restoration initiatives, over 70,000 corals have been transplanted, allowing for a significant return of marine biodiversity and an increase in fish catches for local fishermen.
+Since 2015, Coral Guardian has been working on Hatamin Island, located in the heart of the Coral Triangle, home to the greatest marine biodiversity in the world.
+The island was severely impacted by dynamite fishing.
+Thanks to restoration initiatives, more than 70,000 corals have been transplanted, leading to a significant return of marine biodiversity and an increase in fish catches for local fishermen.

 Spain: Punta de la Mona, Andalusia

-Since 2020, Coral Guardian has been running a project in the Punta de la Mona Special Conservation Area in the Mediterranean Sea.
+Since 2020, Coral Guardian has been leading a project in the Punta de la Mona Special Conservation Area in the Mediterranean Sea.
 This site suffers from pollution and the presence of ghost nets.
-The aim is to decontaminate the area, restore local reefs and raise awareness about the importance of marine biodiversity.
+The goal is to clean up the area, restore local reefs, and raise awareness among the population about the importance of marine biodiversity.

 Kenya: Kuruwitu, Kilifi

 In 2024, Coral Guardian launched a pilot project in Kenya in partnership with Oceans Alive.
-Located on the coast of the Indian Ocean, this region is essential for the preservation of local fisheries.
-The project aims to restore coral reefs, by training women and men from local communities in restoration methods.
+Located on the Indian Ocean coast, this region is crucial for the preservation of local fisheries.
+The project aims to restore coral reefs by training women and men from local communities in restoration methods.

-Each project includes outreach, scientific monitoring and training to ensure a lasting impact on ecosystems and local communities.
-Coral Guardian plans to expand its activities to other vulnerable areas to meet the growing demand for coral reef protection around the world.
+Each project includes awareness-raising, scientific monitoring, and training efforts to ensure a lasting impact on ecosystems and local communities.
+Coral Guardian plans to expand its activities to other vulnerable areas to meet the growing demand for coral reef protection worldwide.

 A Measurable Impact